Field Education in the MSW@USC

 Can I do my community-based field placement where I work?

-If approved, an agency of employment may be considered community-based field placement.
+If approved, an agency of employment may be considered a community-based field placement.
 A consideration for an agency of employment request must meet the following criteria:

 - All of the required field hours must take place under the supervision of an MSW field instructor who is not the student’s employment supervisor and meets the standards of our program.